apache/camel-website/content/blog/2021/12/camel314-whatsnew/index.md

 ### Health Checks

-Camel components can now provide custom health checks which can be automatic discovered by Camel.
+Camel components can now provide custom health checks which can be automatically discovered by Camel.

 We added new health checks for route consumers so a consumer can more preciesly report health status, and in case of errors, then the consumer reports more detailed